After the feasibility study, we head into the next phase; elicitation and analysis.

 That’s because stakeholders may not know what exactly they want the software to do, or they may give unrealistic requirements.

 They may give different requirements, which will result in conflict between the requirements, so we have to discover and resolve these conflicts.

-Also there might be some factors that influence on the stakeholder’s decision, like for example, managers at a company or professors at the university want to take a full control over the management system.
+Also, there might be some factors that influence the stakeholder’s decision, like, for example, managers at a company or professors at the university want to take full control over the management system.

 In Interviews, requirements engineering teams put the questions to the stakeholder about the system that’s currently used, and the system to be developed, and hence they can gather the requirements from the answers.

 The questions fall under two categories:

 - Closed-Ended Questions: A pre-defined set of questions.

 - Open-Ended questions: There is no pre-defined expected answer, they are more generic questions.
 It’s used to explore issues that are not clear in a less structured way.

 In practice, interviews usually use a mixture of both.
 Usually, start with the open-ended questions, and then use the closed-ended questions to be more specific about some requirements that aren’t clear yet.